 Each year, once the Scheme's financial statements have been audited and the tax calculations completed, the Trustees declare a rate of return to be applied to your accounts in the Scheme.
 The same rate applies to all members and to all their accounts.
-The rate of return depends on the investment return on the Scheme's assets, less taxes and certain expenses - this year 5.94%.
+The rate of return depends on the investment return on the Scheme's assets, less taxes and certain expenses - this year 3.38%.

 Each year the Trustees consider the appropriate level of the Reserve Account.
-For the year ended 31 March 2024, the Trustees agreed that the Reserve Account should be maintained at 0.5% of the total net assets, in line with the Trustees' policy.
+For the year ended 31 March 2025, the Trustees agreed that the Reserve Account should be maintained at 0.5% of the total net assets, in line with the Trustees' policy.

-Based on the March 2024 interim rate of 1.59%, the Reserve Account would be lower than the required 0.5% level; accordingly the March 2024 interest rate was adjusted down to the final March 2024 rate of 1.06% on 5 June 2024.
-As such there will be no distribution from the Reserve Account to increase investment earnings this year.
+Based on the March 2025 interim rate of -1.44% (negative), the Reserve Account would be lower than the required 0.5% level; accordingly the March 2025 interest rate was adjusted down to the final March 2025 rate of -1.64% (negative) on 30 May 2025.

 The Reserve Account builds up each year when members leave the Scheme and are not entitled to the full balances in their Employer Subsidy Accounts.
+As well as differences between actual and expected expenses, insurance costs and estimated interest applied for exiting members.

-This year, your accounts have been updated with an investment return of 5.94%.
+This year, your accounts have been updated with an investment return of 3.17%.
 The interim rates applied during the year are shown on page 7.

 The following chart shows the investment returns credited to members' account balances for the past decade.
-Although the Scheme has had its annual ups and downs, reflecting the conditions of the markets in which assets are invested, it has paid members an average return of 4.53% p.a. (after tax and expenses) over the last 10 years.
+Although the Scheme has had its annual ups and downs, reflecting the conditions of the markets in which assets are invested, it has paid members an average return of 3.88% p.a. (after tax and expenses) over the last 10 years.